 As a federal contractor, the University of Pittsburgh is committed to affirmative action in employment as a means of ensuring equality of opportunity.
-The Affirmative Action Office is responsible for the University's Affirmative Action Program and coordinates compliance with Pitt recruitment policies, and can provide resources and training upon request.
+The Institutional Equity Office is responsible for the University's Affirmative Action Program and coordinates compliance with Pitt recruitment policies, and can provide resources and training upon request.
 The University's Affirmative Action Plan Narratives are available for review at the Office of Diversity and Inclusion, Monday-Friday from 9 a.m. to 4 p.m.

 Faculty Recruiting FAQs

 Embarking on the recruitment of a new faculty member is an exciting and important opportunity.
 Here are some frequently asked questions about faculty searches.
 If you have additional questions, or require assistance, contact the Office of Diversity and Inclusion at 412 648-7860 or by e-mail at firstname.lastname@example.org.

 The University of Pittsburgh is a wonderful place for an academic career.
 Listings for faculty positions at the Pittsburgh campus and Pitt's regional campuses—Bradford, Greensburg, Johnstown, and Titusville—are posted on the University's faculty position management system.
 Search and apply for our open faculty positions or research postings through Pitt Source.